We Protect Atlanta Truck Accident Victims

 - Fractures and broken bones

 - Spinal cord injuries such as spinal stenosis

 - Whiplash and other neck injuries

 - Internal bleeding or organ damage (e.g., collapsed lung, ruptured spleen, lacerated kidney)

-Whether you were seriously injured or a loved one died in a fatal crash with an 18-wheeler, tractor-trailer, semi-truck, big rig, or other large commercial truck, an Atlanta truck accident lawyer from Gary Martin Hays & Associates can help you get the compensation you deserve.
+Whether you were seriously injured or a loved one died in a fatal crash with an 18-wheeler, tractor-trailer, semi-truck, big rig, large utility vehicle or other commercial vehicle, an Atlanta truck accident lawyer from Gary Martin Hays & Associates can help you get the compensation you deserve.

 A truck accident can mean pain, frustration, and expense.
 We can help.
 Call today.

 It's important to know the facts about personal injury law.
 Rely on a knowledgeable, experienced truck accident attorney at Gary Martin Hays & Associates.
 We are a resource you can turn to with any question or concern about your rights to compensation in a truck accident injury case.
 Contact us today to begin your path to justice.
 Call 1-800-898-HAYS.